 Originally from Colorado Springs, Colorado, Dr. Eric Hessel (b.
 1991) is a talented composer, as well as an educator, orchestral hornist, chamber musician, and soloist.
-He currently performs with the Lone Star Wind Orchestra and the Sherman Symphony, and serves as Adjunct Professor of Horn and Music Appreciation at Texas Wesleyan University.
-Prior to pursuing his doctorate in horn performance at University of North Texas under William Scharnberg, Hessel served as Third/Assistant Principal Horn of the Topeka Symphony, and Co-Principal of the Lawrence Community Orchestra while completing his Master's at the University of Kansas under Paul Stevens.
+He currently performs with the Lone Star Wind Orchestra and the Sherman Symphony, and serves as Adjunct Professor of Horn and at Texas Wesleyan University and at Austin College.
+Prior to completing his doctorate in horn performance at University of North Texas under William Scharnberg, Hessel served as Third/Assistant Principal Horn of the Topeka Symphony, and Co-Principal of the Lawrence Community Orchestra while completing his Master's at the University of Kansas under Paul Stevens.
 In 2014, he served as a soloist and orchestral musician at the Neue Eutiner Festspiele in Eutin, Germany.

 An active chamber musician, Hessel co-founded three groups with his wife, Mai Tadokoro Hessel (percussion): The Spiral Staircase Duo, which debuted in Osaka, Japan, and Dallas, Texas in 2016, and the Maroon Trio and Oread Quartet, which performed around Kansas City in 2014-15.
 Many of Hessel's works were composed for and premiered by these groups.
 Performance remains a primary musical outlet and the inspiration for many of his compositions.